Best States to Live in 2021

 Have you ever considered moving to a new city or state in the US for better life and opportunities?

-You probably have, at some point, considered several factors to figure out where best to move.
+You probably have, at some point, considered several factors like job market, median household income, cost of living, quality of life, personal finance etc. to figure out where best to move.
 There are a lot of factors about where you live that can impact your fulfillment and your happiness.
 Hence, moving to another area isn’t a choice that ought to be made lightly.

-Here’s the list of top 10 states to live in the United States of America
+Here’s the list of top best 10 states to live in the United States of America

 10 Best States to Move to for a Better Quality of Life

 We have said it already, and we will say once more, Massachusetts has gifted humankind with some genuinely stunning inventions and thoughts.
-Massachusetts is the 8th best place to live in 2019 in the US News and World Report.
+Massachusetts is the best state to live in the United States.
 Massachusetts ranks first in Education and second in healthcare.
 The state also ranks 7th in economy and 4th in Crime and Corrections.